naveenparamesh/project3/README.md

 g++ -std=c++0x main.cpp graph.cpp species.cpp -Wno-deprecated -lboost_regex && ./a.out 1

-MAKE SURE YOU ARE IN THE DIRECTORY WHERE "StringProcess.cpp" IS LOCATED WHEN U COMPILE AND RUN.
+Note: you must be in the directory that contains "StringProcess.cpp" when you compile and run.

-THE CLEANED FILES UNDER CORPUS ALREADY EXIST.
-BUT IF U DELETED THEM AND RAN THE ABOVE STATEMENT, YOU CAN SEE THE CLEANED FILES BEING GENERATED.
+The cleaned files already exist, but if you delete them you can see the cleaned files being generated.

-LINK TO OUR C9 workspace where u can compile and run our code in the terminal easily
+Link to our C9 workspace where you can compile and run our code in the terminal easily

 https://ide.c9.io/naveenparamesh/algo_project3